 A Simple Elbow Immobilizer for Infants, Toddlers and Kids

 No parent wants to see his or her child bound by a cast or brace, but sometimes such restraint is necessary.
-(For that reason, we offer a number of kid-friendly braces.)
 This elbow fracture splint gets the job done while still allowing as much arm movement as possible.

 The pediatric elbow immobilizer wraps around the arm and includes splints that prevent your child from bending the elbow.
 This also means your baby won’t be able to touch his or her face.